One Of The Trump & Biden Debate Topics Seems Like A Racist Dog Whistle

 Fox News anchor Chris Wallace, who will moderate the first 2020 presidential debate on September 29, has chosen the topics that President Donald Trump and Democratic candidate Joe Biden will cover that night.
 One of them — “Race and Violence in our Cities” — has left some wondering why Wallace sees “race” and “violence” as intrinsically tied together.

 The other topics are “the Trump and Biden records,” the Supreme Court, COVID-19, the economy, and the integrity of the election; each will receive 15 minutes of debate time.
 All are worthy topics, as is the issue of racial justice.
-However, it is impossible to determine whether or not seeking racial justice for Americans is what is going to be discussed, or if the “violence in our cities” references rampant police violence against Black people or is, in fact, a racist dog whistle about the “anarchy” Trump has spoken about since this year’s Black Lives Matter protests started.
+However, it is impossible to determine whether or not seeking racial justice for Americans is what is going to be discussed, or if “violence in our cities” references rampant police violence against Black people or is, in fact, a racist dog whistle about the “anarchy” Trump has spoken about since this year’s Black Lives Matter protests started.
 Either way, Wallace chose a very strange way of naming this segment.
 Some better topics to discuss alongside race would have included: income inequality, housing justice, and the maternal mortality crisis, to name a few.

 Advertisement